The Reliance 3 SCADA/HMI system consists of the following software modules:

 The Desktop version lets you create applications of type "1 computer – any number of devices".
 A device is a PLC (Programmable Logic Controller) or another similar industrial automation/control device.
 The Desktop version does not enable you to develop network and Web applications.
 Thus, the resulting visualization project only allows communications between a single computer and any number of devices.

 The Enterprise version incorporates all the features of the Desktop version.
 In addition, it empowers you to develop network and Web applications for any number of computers with "view-only" and/or "full control" access.

 Reliance's runtime software is a program designed to run a visualization project on the end user's computer.
 Among others, it allows acquisition of data from communication drivers (native drivers, OPC and DDE servers), acquisition of data and alarms from other instances of the runtime software, generating and processing alarms, logging data and alarms, and providing other instances of the runtime software with data and alarms.
-These and some more features are common to all runtime software types (Reliance Runtime, Reliance Server and Reliance Runtime Server).
-In addition, each of the runtime software types has other extra features.
+These and some more features are common to all runtime software types (Reliance Runtime View, Reliance Runtime Control, Reliance Server, and Reliance Runtime Server).
+In addition, each of the runtime software types has some extra features.

 Reliance Runtime View

 The Runtime View version does not enable you to control the visualized industrial process.
 It is intended for computers with "view-only" access, e.g., at workplaces of managers who need to view historical trends of process variables and the current status of the process but have no need to control it.

 The Runtime Control version lets you control the visualized industrial process and executes commands received from client instances of the runtime software.
 It is intended for computers with "full control" access.
 However, "full control" access can be limited on a per-user basis.